 When you take a brief look at current trends in blockchain technology, you're sure to see NFTs there.
 Many people have high hopes for them, and more and more are choosing to build new applications that use them.
 You’ll see why.
 The easiest way to explain NFTs is to think about them as unique collectibles that can be easily tradable (in both the coding and investing senses of “assets”), and their authenticity, identity, ownership history, and sales prices are all tracked and secured on a blockchain (technology owned by users, not a centralized entity).
 Trading them is similar to trading cryptocurrencies, with the difference that they can be both tangible and digital works of art.

 NFTs are like other physical art and collectibles - unique or produced in limited editions.
 The “non-fungible” aspect comes from the fact that each NFT has its own value independent of all others, including different editions of the same work, kind of like fine-art photographs or prints.
-Token should be considered as a unique alphanumeric entry into a register on the blockchain which can easily locate or confirm the actual asset originality.
+The token should be considered as a unique alphanumeric entry into a register on the blockchain which can easily locate or confirm the actual asset originality.
 The entry can’t be changed or erased without consent from the owner.

-What advantages blockchain brings to the art market
+What advantages does blockchain bring to the art market?

 Democratized market access

 The NFT difference:

 New, decentralized marketplaces can welcome artists and buyers independent of the art establishment’s approval.
 The decisions are more decentralized and democratized.
 This new architecture cuts off all middleman fees and privileges.
-An artist, owner do not have to sign long contracts or transfer % of his rights to some well established agents.
+An artist, and owner does not have to sign long contracts or transfer % of his rights to some well-established agents.

 The values of collectors

 There is no doubt that today's inner circle of established gatekeepers like agencies and advisors is so powerful that it can dictate the prices to potential buyers.
 Scarcity creates a situation with limited access to wide audiences.